Quick answer

 Gifting assets can be complex, and misconceptions about Pre-Owned Asset Tax (POAT) can lead to unexpected tax liabilities.
 We often encounter individuals who misunderstand the implications of POAT on their gifts.
 Let’s clarify some common myths surrounding POAT to help you navigate your estate planning more effectively.

-Myth 1: All Gifts are Tax-Free
+Myth 1: All Gifts are outside the scope of IHT

 Many believe that all gifts are exempt from tax.
 However, certain gifts can trigger POAT if they provide a benefit to the donor.
 For instance, gifting a property but continuing to reside there rent-free can be considered a pre-owned asset, subject to POAT.